Gordon White, Baron White of Hull: Personal life

 In 1973 White left Britain for New York City where he developed Hanson's American holdings.

 He married three times.
-His first marriage, to Elisabeth Kalen, the daughter of a Swedish diplomat, produced daughters Sita and Carolina, and the second, to an American actress, Virginia North (whom he divorced in 1991), gave him a son, Lucas.
+His first marriage, to Elisabeth Kalen, the daughter of a Swedish diplomat, produced daughters Sita and Carolina, and the second, to British actress, Virginia North (whom he divorced in 1991), who gave him a son, Lucas.
 After the divorce he lived with a former model, Victoria Tucker, 40 years his junior.
-The couple married in a registry office in Hamilton, Bermuda, in 1992.
+The couple married in a register office in Hamilton, Bermuda, in 1992.

 He remained chairman of Hanson Industries North America, based in Iselin, New Jersey, from 1973 until his death.

 Perhaps the most successful British buccaneer in America is the canny, soft- spoken Sir Gordon White, 64, chairman of Hanson Industries, the U.S. investing arm of London's Hanson Trust conglomerate.
 Hanson employs more than 35,000 workers in the eight U.S. firms it has acquired since 1973.
 Among the prizes: SCM, manufacturer of Smith-Corona typewriters, and Endicott Johnson, the shoe retailer.
 White's current target is Kidde, a maker of products ranging from Farberware kitchen utensils to Jacuzzi Whirlpool Baths.
 Hanson has made an offer for Kidde, and a successful deal would double the firm's U.S. employment roster.
 So far White has spent $2 billion on his acquisitions.